 When will I hear back from you?
 What’s the timeline for a decision?

-We will contact applicants via e-mail approximately the first week of June to let you know whether you have been accepted, wait-listed, or declined.
+We will contact applicants via e-mail at the end of April or beginning of May to let you know whether you have been accepted, wait-listed, or declined.

 If I am put on the waitlist, when can I expect to hear from you regarding a final decision?

 You could hear from us at any point throughout the summer.
-People who have accepted spots in our program are also on waitlists at professional schools and if they are accepted into professional school, then we have positions available in our class.
-It happens every year, typically starting in July, but we cannot predict the timing of it.
-Some years, we admit only a handful of students from our waitlist, whereas other years we’ve had to scramble to fill spots the day before school started.
-Again, it varies so much from year to year that it’s hard to predict.
+Some years, we admit only a handful of students from our waitlist, whereas other years we don’t have the availability to offer a seat to anyone on the waitlist.
+It varies so much from year to year that it’s hard to predict.

 How do I update my address if I moved after applying?

 Log on to RAMweb to officially change your address with the university.
-Additionally, please notify Heather Hall by e-mail at email@example.com or by phone at (970) 491-2702.
+Additionally, please notify María Alexandra Márquez by email at firstname.lastname@example.org or by phone at (970) 491-5500.

 Application Process and Materials